Manchin says he would ‘absolutely’ consider presidential run, citing need to ‘save the country’

-Sen. Joe Manchin (D-W.Va.) says that he would “absolutely” consider a presidential run, just a week after he said he wouldn’t seek reelection to the Senate.
+Sen. Joe Manchin (D-W.Va.) says he “absolutely” would consider a presidential run, just a week after he said he wouldn’t seek reelection to the Senate.

 “Are you considering running for president?”
 NBC’s “Meet the Press” host Kristen Welker asked Manchin in an interview aired Wednesday.